Philosophy of Statistical Mechanics

 Probability in Physics: Statistical, Stochastic, Quantum (2013)

-In Asymmetries in Chance and Time, edited by Toby Handfield and Alastair Wilson (OUP, forthcoming)
+In Chance and Temporal Asymmmetry, edited by Alastair Wilson (OUP, 2014)

 I review the role of probability in contemporary physics and the origin of probabilistic time asymmetry, beginning with the pre-quantum case (both stochastic mechanics and classical statistical mechanics) but concentrating on quantum theory.
 I argue that quantum mechanics radically changes the pre-quantum situation and that the philosophical nature of objective probability in physics, and of probabilistic asymmetry in time, is dependent on the correct resolution of the quantum measurement problem.